getsentry/dotnet-assembly-alias/readme.md

 ## What it does

-For a given directory and a subset of assembly names to "alias"
+For a given directory and a subset of assemblies:

  * Changes the assembly name of each "alias" assembly.
  * Renames "alias" assemblies on disk.
  * For all assemblies, fixes the references to point to the new alias assemblies.

-Both the assembly name and file name changes are currently hardcoded to add the suffix `_Alias`.
-This will be configurable in a future version.

 ## Installation